 Difference Between Ruby vs Python Performance

 Ruby is a dynamic, reflective, object-oriented, general-purpose programming language.
-Most of the languages are object-oriented, but all those are having a primitive data type.
-They have most everything as an object, but still with exceptions for integers or maybe characters or something, but in Ruby, absolutely everything is an object, meaning everything operates in the same paradigm of sending and receiving messages.
+Most languages are object-oriented, but all have a primitive data type.
+They have almost everything as an object except for integers or characters.
+In Ruby, everything is an object, which operates in the same paradigm of sending and receiving messages.

-In Ruby, everything is an object, but there are still primitive data types in python, and everything isn’t necessarily an object.
+In Ruby, everything is an object, but there are still primitive data types in PPython, and everything isn’t necessarily an object.
 Python tends to be object-oriented in practice.

 Head To Head Comparison Between Ruby vs Python Performance (Infographics)